atomisthq/docs/docs/quick-starts/rug-cli.md

 ## Rug CLI Quick Start

-The Rug CLI is a great way to better understand how Atomist works.
-Like Atomist Buttons and the Atomist Bot, the Rug CLI allows you to run Generators and Editors, but that is just the beginning.
-The Rug CLI is a necessary tool when developing and testing your own Rugs.
+The Rug CLI runs Generators and Editors against your local source code.
+You can run published Rugs and your local Rugs, and see the results in your project directory.
+This is essential when you're developing your own Generators and Editors.

-This means this quick start guide is a bit more involved that those for Buttons and the Bot, but don't fret!
-We are working diligently to make interacting with the Rug CLI and simple and intuitive as possible.
+This quick start guide is more involved that those for Buttons and the Bot, but don't fret!
+We are working diligently to make interacting with the Rug CLI as simple and intuitive as possible.

 ### Installing the Rug CLI